andre347/alteryx-admin-api/README.md

 - Insights - getInsights()
 - Server Data Connections - getServerDataConnections()
 - Workflows - getWorkflows()
-- Packages: ability to download the workflows, macros and analytic apps from the Gallery - getPackage(appId)
+- Packages: ability to download workflows, macros and analytic apps from the Gallery - getPackage(appId)

 An example for getting back all the **schedules** in your gallery: